prezschaefer/kendain/docs/quests/campaign_intro.md

 the town and surrounding area for common uses by the local guards on patrols or quests, or as part of undercover operations to catch criminals.

-He was asked no long ago to begin investigating a series of tomes and tablets provided by Lord Benedare.
+He was asked not long ago to begin investigating a series of tomes and tablets provided by Lord Benedare.
 Nicor setup a series of research operations to try to investigate these items further and learned they dealt with a series of tombs and possible artifacts long thought to be fiction.
 These items have a lot of different contridicting references and beliefs, so no one knows for